m2osw/prinbee/doc/SCHEMA.md

 (since to create the index we have to sort the rows).

-When reading the data from the row, we have a blob defined with column name identifiers, the specificy type if the column is defined as `any`, and then the data.
-If the data has a variable size, it is preceeded by a `uint32_t` with the size.
+When reading the data from the row, we have a blob defined with column name identifiers, the specific type if the column is defined as `any`, and then the data.
+If the data has a variable size, it is preceded by a `uint32_t` with the size.

 * `<column identifier>` -- represents the column name
 * `<specific type>` -- only if the column type in the XML definition is `any`